stealjs/steal/docs/module-loader.md

 @typedef {*} @loader
 @parent StealJS.modules

 **@loader** is a module that refers to the loader that is loading the module.
-Any time you need to configure the loader or dynamically import modules, it's best to use `@loader` rather than the global `System`.
+Any time you need to configure the loader or dynamically import modules, it's best to use `@loader` rather than the global `steal.loader`.

 In most cases they are the same, but during the build there are multiple loaders; and if using [steal.steal-clone] to test injected modules.